cs5250-24s/cs5250-24s/docs/asg1/task-kbuild.md

 After logging in, some messages (motd) will be printed out.
 The kernel release version, which should have changed to the new one, is reflected in the first line.

+!!!
+Info

+    It is expected that the new kernel will start up without any problems.
+    If something does go wrong, check the error messages and try to figure out what caused the issue.
+    You may ask your friends or the TA for help if you get stuck at this step.

 ## Customize the Kernel Build

 In this task, you will build a smaller kernel image that will successfully boot up on your virtual machine.